VOTE FOR AALL’S FUTURE LEADERS BY OCTOBER 31

 Tired of answering the same question over and over again?
 Want to put artificial intelligence (AI) to work for you?
 This 2018 AALL Annual Meeting program, which featured presenters Saskia Mehlhorn and Robert Brammer, offers one way to do so.
 Following an introduction to AI and discussing possible unauthorized practice of law issues, the program covers the mechanics of creating a simple chatbot.
 The speakers use Chatfuel to demonstrate how to create a chatbot that helps users get answers to basic questions or find information about the library, using the chatbot for the Library of Congress as an example.
 Considering the rapid growth of messenger apps, this may be an important option for assisting researchers.

 Find this and many more continuing education programs and webinars on AALLNET.

 FOR THE LEADER IN YOU

-For more in-depth reading on the topic:
+These books provide for more in-depth discussion on the topic:

 AALL seeks more news about members’ achievements, job changes, and connections with the legal information community.
 Please send your news to Heather Haemker, AALL publications manager.